Observations at the hive entrance

 |

-Photo 6 : When nights are still cold, condensation water on the landing board often indicates the beginning of egg-laying. |
+Photo 6: When nights are still cold, the presence of condensation water on the alighting board often indicates the beginning of egg laying. |

 ||